 We have GED® Social Studies Prep Guide HERE

 - Improve your earnings.
-You can have higher earning jobs with your GED credential.
-You can be a transportation, storage or distribution manager, an elevator installer or repairer, a detective or criminal investigator, supervisor of non-retail sales workers, transportation inspector, media and communication equipment worker and many others.
+You can have higher-earning jobs with your GED credential.
+You can be a transportation, storage or distribution manager, an elevator installer or repairer, a detective or criminal investigator, supervisor of non-retail sales workers, transportation inspector, media and communication equipment worker, and many others.
 USA Today reported in 2016 that these jobs are the highest paying ones for high school graduates.
-On the average, the yearly wage for these jobs ranges from $70,500 to $86,630.
+On average, the yearly wage for these jobs ranges from $70,500 to $86,630.
 Imagine what that is today!

 - Get into a college or university.
 Along the way, maybe you have discovered your true passion or maybe you want to pursue your dreams.
 And you know that the next step you need to do is get a college or university degree.
 Our community can help you achieve this.

 One of the basic requirements of colleges and universities is a high school diploma.
 However, if you weren’t able to complete your high school education, you can submit your GED credential.
 Take note, though, score requirements for admission are not the same for all schools.
 Find a School

 - Increase your self-confidence.
 Not having a high school diploma may have lowered your self-esteem.
 Passing the GED online test will give your confidence a boost.
 Not only that, if you happen to be a parent or a business owner, you can set a good example for your kids, staff, and colleagues.
 Taking the GED test means you take education and your goals seriously.